jgscott/STA380/README.md

 Instructors:
 - Dr. James Scott.
 Office hours on Fridays, 6:40am to 7:30am, and 2:00 PM to 3:00 PM, via Zoom.
 (All times are US central time.)
 - Dr. Jennifer Starling.
-Office hours TBA.
+Office hours Mondays, 8-8:50 am and 1-2 pm Central US Time.

 Students in both sections are welcome to attend either set of office hours!